-This week, Orwell Housing Association held its first bi-annual leaders day since 2019 (may have been 2020 you'd need to check with DS but it was before me).
+This week, Orwell Housing Association held its first bi-annual leaders day since 2019.
 Designed to give Orwell leaders a unique opportunity to learn from each other’s experiences, address current and future challenges within the organisation, as well as discuss what being an ‘Orwell’ leader really means in practice.

 All colleagues with any line management responsibility are leaders within Orwell and around 90 colleagues were invited to attend.

 The day touched on four different areas of leadership: identifying management and leadership traits, what being an ‘Orwell’ leader really means, what's stopping you being the best leader you can be and how will we know when we are there?
 Colleagues collaborated in small cross-organisational groups and at the end of the day were asked to make a leadership pledge around what they were going to do differently going forwards.
 The group will work together beyond the day to support each other in keeping these pledges.